qkaweesi18/LSA/README.md

 ## Description

-# LSA
+# 🍞 LSA – Local Services & Assistance

-**Local Services App(LSA)** is a personal project that combines local bakery sales with on-demand computer troubleshooting services.
+**Local Services & Assistance (LSA)** is a personal project that combines local bakery sales 🧁🥖 with on-demand computer troubleshooting services 💻.

-## Overview
+## 📌 Overview
 LSA is a web platform designed to:
-- Sell **muffins, cakes, and bread** for local delivery.
+- 🥧 Sell **muffins, cakes, and bread** for local delivery.
-- Allow customers to place and schedule **local deliveries** online.
+- 🚚 Allow customers to place and schedule **local deliveries** online.
-- Offer **Windows software troubleshooting services** to help clients solve computer-related problems remotely or in person.
+- 🛠️ Offer **Windows software troubleshooting services** to help clients solve computer-related problems remotely or in person.

-## Features
+## ✨ Features
-- **Product Catalog**: Browse baked goods with images and descriptions.
+- 📦 **Product Catalog**: Browse baked goods with images and descriptions.
-- **Online Orders**: Place and schedule local deliveries.
+- 🛒 **Online Orders**: Place and schedule local deliveries.
-- **Tech Support Requests**: Submit troubleshooting requests for Windows software issues.
+- 🖥️ **Tech Support Requests**: Submit troubleshooting requests for Windows software issues.
-- **Responsive Design**: Works on desktop and mobile devices.
+- 📱 **Responsive Design**: Works on desktop and mobile devices.

-## Getting Started
+##  🛠️ Installation

 First, clone the repo and install dependancies: